 3. High-Intensity Interval Training (HIIT)

-Short bursts of intense activity followed by rest periods can help regulate insulin levels and torch calories.
-Keep sessions under 30 minutes to avoid overtraining.
-Interval training is a means to exercise at various intensities, though not always to your maximum heart rate as you would with HIIT (Aster DM Healthcare, 2024).
+This involves short bursts of intense activity followed by rest periods.
+HIIT can help regulate insulin levels and torch calories.
+And try to keep sessions under 30 minutes to avoid overtraining.
+SO, Interval training is a means to exercise at various intensities.
+But, this is not always to your maximum heart rate as you would with HIIT (Aster DM Healthcare, 2024).

 4. Yoga – Workouts for Women with PCOS

 Yoga reduces stress (which can increase your PCOS symptoms), improves flexibility, and balances your hormones.
-You may include yoga exercises as a mind-body workout that can not only burn calories but also lower your stress levels (Aster DM Healthcare, 2024).
+You may include yoga exercises as a mind-body workout.
+This will not only burn your calories, but also lower your stress levels (Aster DM Healthcare, 2024).
 So, there is a yoga for PCOS symptoms you can do.

 5. Pilates -Workouts for Women with PCOS

-This low-impact exercise strengthens your core, improves posture, and enhances your flexibility, which are all beneficial for PCOS management.
+This low-impact exercise strengthens your core, improves posture, and enhances your flexibility.
+And these are all beneficial for PCOS management.
+So, women with this condition will enjoy their moves.
+Hence, pilates will be good for you if you have PCOS.
+Just try them and see the outcome.

 A PCOS-Friendly Weekly Workout Plan for You to Follow

-- First Day: Strength Training: This involves doing body-weight squats (3 sets of 12 repetitions), modified push-ups (3 sets of 10 repetitions), dumbbell rows (3 sets of 12 repetitions per arm), and plank hold (30 seconds, repeat twice).
-You must not do all of them a day; just do as much as you can; even if it is one of them, it is okay.
+- First Day: Strength Training: On the firts day, do 3 sets of body-weight squats and repeate them 12 times.
+Also perform 3 sets of modified push-ups with 10 repetitions.
+Then, follow this with 3 sets of dumbbell rows with 12 repetitions per arm.
+You can also add 30 seconds of plank hold and repeat twice.
+You must not do all of them a day; just do as much as you can; even if it is one of them.

 - Second Day: Low-Impact Cardio: Do 30 minutes of brisk walking or cycling can help you remain fit and control your symptoms.